Come on in, pull up a chair, and stay awhile. Welcome to the Chicago Theatre Triathlon.

-The Chicago Theatre Triathlon aims to provide advocacy, education, and celebration of our local companies, artists, and works.
-It is a commitment to being creative, passionate, and open to new voices, works, and ideas.
+While our everyday commitment ended, The Chicago Theatre Triathlon continues to provides advocacy, education, and celebration of our local companies, artists, and works.
+It's a commitment to being creative, passionate, and open to new voices, works, and ideas.
 We live in a city full of unknown stories, just waiting to be told.
 This is an opportunity to listen, and ultimately learn.

 Who are you anyway?

 Do you think you will never want to do theatre again after this?

 Probably, but I consider myself a cockeyed optimist.

 How can I follow you along on this self-inflicted journey of suffering for your art?

 What if I want you to come see my show?

 I’m always open to suggestions.
 I’m also a really nice person, so if you make even the smallest of pleas, ask and you shall receive.
 If you have any thoughts (or better yet comps), please forward all inquiries to firstname.lastname@example.org or here.

 Since 2019 has passed, is the Chicago Theatre Triathlon over?